sdogruyol/awesome-ruby/README.md

   * [twitter](https://github.com/sferik/twitter) A Ruby interface to the Twitter API
   * [tweetstream](https://github.com/tweetstream/tweetstream) A simple library for consuming Twitter's Streaming API
   * [octokit.rb](https://github.com/octokit/octokit.rb) Ruby toolkit for the GitHub API
+  * [instagram](https://github.com/Instagram/instagram-ruby-gem) The official gem for the Instagram API
+  * [linkedin](https://github.com/hexgnu/linkedin) Ruby wrapper for the LinkedIn API
+  * [twilio-ruby](https://github.com/twilio/twilio-ruby) A Ruby gem for communicating with the Twilio API and generating TwiML
+  * [youtube_it](https://github.com/kylejginavan/youtube_it) An object-oriented Ruby wrapper for the YouTube GData API

 ## DevOps Tools